-ITS Telecommunications Systems, Inc. (ITS), began as a small rural telephone company in the early 1930’s.
-It was originally owned and operated by Indiantown Development Company which, in turn, was owned by the Seaboard Airline Railroad.
-The first telephone in the Indiantown, Florida area was located in the railroad station where Indiantown Development Company also had a generating plant that supplied electricity to the town’s 300-400 residents and businesses.
-After World War II, demand for phone services in the western Martin County Florida area grew and the company installed its first two-line switchboard in a section of the now historic Seminole Inn in order to keep up with the demand.
+ITS Telecommunications Systems, Inc. (ITS), one of the thirteen original phone companies in Florida, began as a small rural company in the early 1930’s.
+It was originally owned and operated by Indiantown Development Corporation, which in turn was owned bye the Seaboard Airline Railroad.
+The first telephone in the Indiantown, Florida area was located in the railroad station where Indiantown Development Corp. also had a generating plant that supplied electricity to the town’s 300-400 residents and businesses.
+After World War II, demand for phone services in the western Martin County Florida area grew, and the company installed its first two-line switchboard in a section of the now historic Seminole Inn in order to keep up with the demand.

-In the early 1950’s, Yvonne R. Famel, a wealthy West Palm Beach widow, purchased the Indiantown Development Corporation from stockholders who had bought it from Seaboard Airline Railroad.
-She also purchased a small water system and considerable acreage surrounding Indiantown.
-Around 1952, Mrs. Famel formed Indiantown Company, Inc. which included the telephone company, the water company, and plans to install a modern sewage system and treatment plant.
+In the early 1950’s, Yvonne R. Famel, a wealthy West Palm Beach widow, purchased the Indiantown Development Corporation from the stockholders.
+Near the same time, Mrs. Famel also purchased a small water system and considerable acreage surrounding Indiantown.
+In 1952, she formed the Indiantown Company, Inc. which included the telephone company, the water company, and plans to install a modern sewage system and treatment plant.

-Then in 1961, ITS really went to work to modernize their facilities and services.
+ITS really went to work to modernize their facilities and services in 1961.
 That year, the company moved into a brand new building on Indiantown’s main street, Warfield Boulevard.
-New equipment and improvements included: a switchboard for 200 phone lines, facilities for automatic direct dialing, replacement of the open-wire toll (long-distance) connection, and installation of buried cable directly to West Palm Beach, vastly improving toll (long distance) service.
-During this same time, an operation agreement with Inter-County Telephone Company was terminated and ITS assumed control of all operations, including billing and maintenance.
+New equipment and improvements included: a switchboard for 200 phone lines, facilities for automatic direct dialing, replacement of the open-wire toll (long-distance) connection, and installation of buried cable directly to West Palm Beach−vastly improving toll (long distance) service.

-In 1998, the parent company, Indiantown Company, Inc. went through a complete corporate restructure, and formed the current parent company, Postco, Inc. At the same time, the increased need for communications services prompted a name change for ITS from Indiantown Telephone Systems, Inc. to what it is known as today: ITS Telecommunications Systems, Inc. or its DBA, ITS Telecom.
-Postco, Inc. continues to operate the water, refuse and sanitation services companies and has added other company divisions such as, Arrow Communications—one of the top 10 Avaya Business Phone Systems dealers in Florida—and The First Bank and Trust Company of Indiantown.
+In 1998, the parent company, Indiantown Company, Inc. went through a complete corporate restructure and formed the current parent company, Postco, Inc. At the same time, the increased need for communications services prompted a name change for ITS from Indiantown Telephone Systems, Inc. to what it is known as today: ITS Telecommunications Systems, Inc. or its DBA, ITS Telecom.
+Today, Postco, Inc. continues to own the water company and ITS Telecom.

 As ITS Telecom progressed toward the millennium, they recognized the need for enhanced phone features, access to the “world-wide web”, computer repair/networking services, and digital video/television products.
-In 1996, ITS was given the opportunity by Siemens to be the first telephone central office to use the new VISION ONE UP enhancement technology.
-This upgraded ITS Telecommunication’s existing Digital Central Office to include the capability to offer customers enhanced digital phone services such as voice mail, advanced call waiting, call forwarding, and many more.
-Internet service was soon added, and in August 2002, ITS Speed, their high-speed internet service was introduced to local customers.
+In 1996, ITS became the first telephone central office to use the new SIEMENS VISION ONE UP enhancement technology which upgraded their existing Digital Central Office to include the capabilities of enhanced digital voice mail, advanced call waiting, call forwarding, and many more features.
+Internet service was soon added, and in August 2002, ITS introduced high-speed internet service to local customers.